CarVac/MeleeConchRuleset/ruleset.md

 Conditionally Inaccessible Coordinates:

-1. If one of the following coordinates occurs within at least 2 frames after the last input where Y < 0, the following coordinates must be promoted to a tap jump coordinate (X <= 0.7375, Y >= 0.6625, or equivalent beyond-rim coordinate) for at least 2 frames.
+1. If one of the following coordinates occurs within at least 2 frames after the last input where Y < 0, the following coordinates must be promoted to a tap jump coordinate (X <= 0.7375, Y >= 0.6625, or equivalent beyond-80-radius coordinate) for at least 2 frames.
   * 0.2875 <= |Y| <= 0.6500
-2. For at least 8 frames after the last input that has >=50% probability of succeeding at an empty pivot (crossing from one dash coordinate |X| >= 0.8 to the other within at least 15 frames, then remaining in the new dash coordinate between 0.5 and 1.5 frames inclusive), any coordinates meeting either of the following criteria must be replaced with one of rim or greater radius at the same angle.
+2. For at least 8 frames after the last input that has >=50% probability of succeeding at an empty pivot (crossing from one dash coordinate |X| >= 0.8 to the other within at least 15 frames, then remaining in the new dash coordinate between 0.5 and 1.5 frames inclusive), any coordinates meeting either of the following criteria must be replaced as specified:
-  * 0.2875 <= |X| <= 0.7875 on the opposite side of the last dash input
-  * 0.2875 <= |Y| <= 0.6500

-Conditionally Inaccessible Buttons:

-After performing an empty pivot, which is defined as crossing from one horizontal cardinal to the other, then dropping below |X| = 0.8000 within 2 frames, any A Input actuations beginning during certain lockout windows are to be prevented from Influencing the A Output if the stick is in the following coordinate ranges: **??? to be defined better** (this is the B0XX pivot uptilt and downtilt nerfs)

-Maybe have uptilt nerf be a jump input instead of an A lockout

-If an A Input actuation that began in a forbidden stick condition is still active when the condition ends (when the stick moves out of those coordinate ranges or when the lockout window ends), the A Output must not be activated. (do not let you get the earliest possible banned action for free by buffering)
+  * 0.2875 <= Y <= 0.6500: Set Y to a tap jump coordinate (X <= 0.7375, Y >= 0.6625, or equivalent beyond-rim coordinate) as long as this slight up input is maintained.
+  * -0.6500 <= Y <= -0.2875: Replace the angle with a coordinate of an equivalent angle (less than 0.5 degree difference) at a radius of at least 80.

 Modifiers: